srsoftware-de/CardDavCleaner/README.md

 In the jar folde you find a compiled demo version, which has all functions but does not save the changed contacts after cleaning.
 To get a fully functional version, you will have to compile the sources yourself or purchase the full version under wwww.srsoftware.de/CardDAVCleaner .

-Please be aware, that this software is under development and may contain errors.
-SRSoftware is not responsible for the safety of you data!
+Please be aware, that this software is under development and may contain errors. keawe is not responsible for the safety of you data!

 Running the Program